sarthaksharma13/RenderForCNN_annotation/README.md

 5. In the file **render_pipeline/render_helper_keypoints.py**:
   - view_num : Ensure the number of images to be generated per model is stated as **3** for the purpose.

-6. Go to the **'/data/view_distribution'**, which contains the parameters of the camera as you want while generating the synthetic images. **Please smanually pecify the parameters you want your images to be synthesized with.** In the current **data/view_distribution/Auto.txt** we have used the following parameters:
+6. Go to the **'/data/view_distribution'**, which contains the parameters of the camera as you want while generating the synthetic images. **Please manually specify the parameters you want your images to be synthesized with.** In the current **data/view_distribution/Auto.txt** we have used the following parameters:
   - Azimuth: 65,90,115
   - Elevation: 0, 0, 0
   - Tilt: 0, 0, 0